novafacing/selene/README.md

 # Selene

-Selene is a project template to quickly set up LOVE2D to run moonscript instead of Lua.
+Selene is a project template to quickly set up LOVE2D to run moonscript instead of Lua, *without* precompiling your `.moon` files to `.lua`

-MoonScript is much nicer than Lua and leafo has fixed a lot of things about Lua in making the language.
+[MoonScript](https://github.com/leafo/moonscript) is extremely well suited to writing games with its object-oriented approach!

 # Installing